MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ---
 title: Capture asset conditions with spatial markup in Dynamics 365 Remote Assist
-author: bencorn
+author: dhgoelmsft
-description: How to capture asset conditions with spatial markup in Dynamics 365 Remote Assist on HoloLens ms.author: becorn ms.date: 07/01/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: How to capture asset conditions with spatial markup in Dynamics 365 Remote Assist on HoloLens ms.author: dhgoel ms.date: 08/19/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
 # Capture asset conditions with spatial markup in HoloLens

-You can use Dynamics 365 Remote Assist to capture procedures and defects during jobs such as an inspections or repairs<!--Suggested.-->.
+You can use Dynamics 365 Remote Assist to capture procedures and defects during jobs such as an inspections or repairs.
 For example, a technician can use Dynamics 365 Remote Assist on HoloLens to capture photos of the equipment they're inspecting, to highlight defects like wear and corrosion.
 The photos can then be viewed and downloaded from the Dynamics 365 Remote Assist model-driven app by stakeholders within the organization, such as a service manager or site superintendent.

 In this tutorial, you'll learn how to use HoloLens to view asset records created from the Dynamics 365 Remote Assist model-driven app and capture photos of assets with spatial markup.